drstearns/tutorials/src/nodeweb/index.md

 //put interpreter into strict mode
 "use strict";

-//require the express, body-parser, and morgan packages const express = require("express");
+//require the express and morgan packages const express = require("express");
-const bodyParser = require("body-parser");
 const morgan = require("morgan");

 //create a new express application